auth0/docs/articles/quickstart/backend/java-spring-security5/interactive.md

 ## Create the API controller {{{ data-action=code data-code="APIController.java" }}}

 Create a new class named `APIController` to handle requests to the endpoints.
-The `APIController` has three routes as defined in the [Protect API Endpoints](/quickstart/backend/java-spring-security5/interactive/#configure-the-resource-server) section.
+The `APIController` has three routes as defined in the <a href="/quickstart/backend/java-spring-security5/interactive/#configure-the-resource-server" target="_blank" rel="noreferrer">Protect API Endpoints</a> section.
 For this example, allow all origins through `@CrossOrigin` annotation.
 Real applications should configure `CORS` for their use case.

 ## Run the application {{{ data-action=code data-code="APIController.java" }}}